DannyCool46/alx-low_level_programming/0x02-functions_nested_loops/README.md

 #!/bin/bash
-file 3 write a function that checks for lowercase character.
+file 4 Write a function that checks for alphabetic character